zencart/documentation/content/user/new_user_topics/no_such_file.md

 But what if the file still doesn't exist, even if you now know the real name of the file?

-Template files (those people write about with `YOURTEMPLATE`) are all altered copies of the files in one directory above.
+Template files (the ones with `YOURTEMPLATE` - or some other [template indicator](/user/first_steps/basic_terms/#yourtemplate) in their name) are all altered copies of the files in one directory above.

+So the file

+    includes/modules/responsive_sheffield_blue/additional_images.php

-So `includes/modules/responsive_sheffield_blue/additional_images.php` is a templated file based on `includes/modules/additional_images.php`.
+is a template modification file based on

+    includes/modules/additional_images.php

+Likewise, the file

+    includes/languages/responsive_classic/english.php
-Likewise, `includes/languages/responsive_classic/english.php` is a templated modification of `includes/languages/english.php`.
+is a template modification of

+    includes/languages/english.php

-So if the templated file being referenced doesn't exist in your cart, you can just create it by copying the original from one directory up.
+If the templated file being referenced doesn't exist in your cart, you can just create it by copying the original from one directory up.